HugoLis/BridgeBuilder/README.md

 # Documentation

 ## Overview
-This project showcases an application for the optimization of **truss bridges** structures with evolutionary algorithms.
+This project was created as part of my final university thesis project and it is an application for the optimization of **truss bridges** structures using evolutionary algorithms.

 ## Language Approach
 The project uses the Swift programming language with Python libraries through PythonKit package.

 PythonKit: allows Python interoperability with Swift.
 (https://github.com/pvieito/PythonKit)